The paradox of privilege

 I watch, I read, I educate myself, I donate.
 I despair.
 I survive.
 I try to live, despite that fact that others do not.
 It feels shameful to envy the dead at a time like this and yet guilt is a useless emotion that I am slowly coming to terms with.

-In therapy, we talk of horses and mornings and balance.
-We talk in metaphors, of demons and wolves.
+In therapy, we talk in metaphors, of demons and wolves.
 Of normalising what haunts me.
 We talk about self-forgiveness.
 How every time I am tempted to move back to either coast, or to go back to what broke me, I’m to make a list of what I’d be missing: my favourite Italian bakery; my favourite cinema; short drives up the mountain; forests, steamy after the rain; the currawongs that have finally migrated, their songs now mingling amongst the chorus of wagtails and stormbirds and cockatoos.

 I know, deep down that it’s taken a whole year to be on the other side of this madness, and I’m not going anywhere.
 I’m home.
 But I also tell her how it feels like survivor’s guilt.
 That I do not have the right to love this life.
 She reminds me about how hard I have fought to be in this space.
 And that the world needs me alive, and thriving so that I have more choices, and the more choices I have available to me, the more I have to give.
 The paradox of privilege.